capital-american/Capital-American-Shaman/src/pages/blog/cbd-bath-bombs.md

 tags:
   - Topical
 ---
 ![](/img/cbd-bath-bombs.jpg "CBD Bath bombs")

+## Ejoy CBD Bath Bombs

-Did you know that CBD can be a game changer when it comes to bathing?
+Did you know that CBD Bath bombs can be a game changer when it comes to bathing?
 Wait till you know more about CBD Bath Bombs!

 Extracted from the cannabis or hemp plant, CBD or cannabidiol is one of the many naturally occurring plant cannabinoids.
 CBD which contains no psychoactive properties, is becoming increasingly popular as a health supplement with a multitude of wholesome benefits.

 CBD bath bombs and bath salts are commonly made with CBD oil and other essential oils and fragrances.
 Dissolve the bath bombs in your bath, hop in and enjoy your bath time like never before.

-Benefits of CBD Bath Bombs
+## Benefits of CBD Bath Bombs

 So how do these bath bombs enhance your bathing experience?
 CBD bath bombs are found to stimulate your body in a lot of ways.
 With strong anti-inflammatory properties, CBD bath bombs can significantly reduce skin problems, most of which are caused by inflammation.
 Soaking in hot water with a CBD-infused product, such as bath salts or a bath bomb, speeds up the process of CBD absorption through skin into the bloodstream.